davidjaenson/bootstrap-3-table-sortable/README.md

 # bootstrap3-table-sortable
-A very simple plugin to make tables sortable for bootstrap 3 (requires glyphicons and JQuery)
+A plugin to make tables sortable for bootstrap 3 (requires glyphicons and JQuery)

 [Example](http://davidjaenson.github.io/table-sortable/)